 Is this volcanic stone treated?

 No detectable treatment.
-The black color comes from the original mineral composition of basalt (pyroxenes, magnetite), without dyeing or coating.
-Statement based on lapidary observation.
+The black color comes from the original mineral composition (pyroxenes, magnetite), with no dyeing or coating.

 Is the bracelet one size fits all?

 Yes.
 The elastic cord adapts to most wrist sizes.
-The number of beads varies between 27 and 33 units; the diameter of each bead is 6 mm ±0.5 mm.
+Number of beads between 27 and 33 depending on circumference.

 Can the bracelet get wet?

-Basalt tolerates water without problems.
-The elastic cord may deteriorate with prolonged immersion.
-We recommend removing it when swimming or showering.
+Basalt tolerates water.
+The elastic cord can deteriorate with prolonged immersion; remove when swimming or showering.

 How do I clean the beads between aromatic uses?

-Leave the bracelet outdoors in a sunny spot for several hours to allow residual oils to evaporate.
-You can also rub the beads with a clean, dry cloth.
-Avoid soapy water to clean oil residues — it can push the residue further into the pores.
+Leave the bracelet in the sun for a few hours to evaporate residual oils, or rub with a dry cloth.
+Avoid soapy water—it can push residue into the pores.